Summer School at ETHS

 Summer school fees are priced according to whether or not the student is considered a resident of Evanston Township High School District 202.
 Visit the Summer School Fees page for complete details about fees, financial assistance for ETHS students, and the Summer School refund policy.

 A one-time registration fee is applied to each student for the first summer school course that they register for.
 Please refer to the online Course Selection Guide for individual course

 Students interested in Driver's Education must be residents of District 202 and must be 15 years old by the first day of Summer School, Session 1.
-Students will need to schedule a meeting with their counselor to obtain a credit verification form.
-Once the form is completed, information will be emailed to students that will enable them to register for the course Online or through Mail-in registration.
-Registration for Driver's Education will open in March.
+Students will need to contact their counselor to obtain a credit verification form in early February.
+Once the form is completed, information will be emailed to students that will enable them to register for the course online.
+Registration for Driver's Education will open in early March.